 This innovative online degree in integrative health is designed to help guide the evolution of healthcare by creating, educating, and actively supporting a community of professionals who embody the philosophy and practice of integrative health.
-This terminal professional degree allows students to work toward a specialization in Aromatherapy or Herbal Medicine, or to complete a general degree by completing electives to satisfy the degree requirements.
+This terminal professional degree allows students to work toward a specialization in Aromatherapy or Herbal Medicine or to complete a general degree by completing electives to satisfy the degree requirements.

 Note: This program was formerly called the Associate of Applied Science in Complementary Alternative Medicine.